symfony-cmf/symfony-cmf-docs/tutorials/installing-configuring-doctrine-phpcr-odm.rst

 Registering system node types
 -----------------------------
-PHPCR ODM uses a `custom node type <https://github.com/doctrine/phpcr-odm/wiki/Custom-node-type-phpcr%3Amanaged>`_ to track meta information without interfering with your content.
+PHPCR-ODM uses a `custom node type <https://github.com/doctrine/phpcr-odm/wiki/Custom-node-type-phpcr%3Amanaged>`_ to track meta information without interfering with your content.
 There is a command that makes it trivial to register this type and the PHPCR namespace